gebirgslok/RebrickableSharp/README.md

 ## Changelog

+### 0.4.0
+- Added optional parameter RebrickableCredentials? credentials = null to every method on IRebrickableClient that requires authentication.
+This will take precedence over the global credentials (RebrickableClientConfiguration.Instance) and is useful for server scenarios (e.g. ASP.NET Core) where you need to do a request in the name of the logged in user
+- Throw exception if no API key is provided (neither global nor local)

 ### 0.3.0
 - Added the option to inject a custom ``IRebrickableRequestHandler`` to handle the Rebrickable API rate limiting in your own way, thanks to [stephanstapel](https://github.com/stephanstapel)